-Our management team has broad discretion to use the net proceeds from public and private and debt financings as well as funds received pursuant to our strategic collaborations, and its investment of these proceeds may not yield a favorable return.
+Our management team has broad discretion to use the net proceeds from public and private and debt financings, including the net proceeds we receive in this offering, and its investment of these proceeds may not yield a favorable return.
 They may invest the proceeds in ways with which our stockholders disagree.

-Our management team has broad discretion in the application of the net proceeds we received pursuant to our January 2022 public offering of common shares and pre-funded warrants to purchase common shares, as well as funds we receive from time to time pursuant to our strategic collaborations and that we may receive from future fundraising efforts, including pursuant to any "at-the-market" equity offering programs we may use from time to time, and we could spend or invest the proceeds in ways with which our stockholders disagree.
+Our management team has broad discretion in the application of the net proceeds we received pursuant to our January 2022 public offering of common shares and pre-funded warrants to purchase common shares, as well as net proceeds we may receive from future fundraising efforts, including pursuant to any "at-the-market" equity offering programs we may use from time to time, and we could spend or invest the proceeds in ways with which our stockholders disagree.
 Accordingly, stockholders will need to rely on our management team's judgment with respect to the use of these proceeds.
 However, the failure by management to apply these funds effectively could negatively affect our ability to operate and grow our business.

-We cannot specify with certainty all of the particular uses for the net proceeds to be received from our fundraising efforts or for the funds received from time to time pursuant to our strategic collaborations.
-In addition, the amount, allocation and timing of our actual expenditures will depend upon numerous factors, including additional milestone payments received from our strategic partnerships and royalties received on sale of any future approved product.
+We cannot specify with certainty all of the particular uses for the net proceeds to be received from our fundraising efforts.
+In addition, the amount, allocation and timing of our actual expenditures will depend upon numerous factors, including milestone payments received from our strategic partnerships and royalties received on sale of any future approved product.
 Accordingly, we will have broad discretion in using these proceeds.
 Until the net proceeds are used, they may be placed in investments that do not produce significant income or that may lose value.